Skip to main content

 Stop Lateral Movement in Real Time with Zero Networks

-Zero Networks makes lateral movement a relic by delivering automated microsegmentation that’s radically simple to deploy and powerful in action.
+Zero Networks makes lateral movement a relic by delivering automated, identity-based microsegmentation that automatically contains threats to the point of initial access.
 Unlike the legacy solutions with complex, never-ending implementations, Zero Networks goes live in days – not years – and enforces least privilege access at scale.

 Here’s how Zero Networks locks down lateral movement in record time: